-If you are thinking about traveling on business or for pleasure, domestic or international, consider travel insurance.
-No one likes to anticipate what might go wrong while traveling, especially when travel is a vacation.
-Unfortunately, things DO go wrong and if you have ever had the misfortune of a vacation gone wrong, you know what I am talking about.
+If you are thinking about traveling for business or pleasure, domestic or international, consider purchasing travel insurance.
+No one likes to anticipate what might go wrong while traveling, especially when on vacation.
+Unfortunately, things DO go wrong and if you have ever had the misfortune of requiring medical care while traveling, you know this all too well.

-Travel agencies offer a variety of options of insurance plans to their clients when making travel arrangements.
-Such plans include cancellations, medical expenses, loss or delays, and 24/7 assistance and medical air evacuations.
+Travel agencies offer a variety of insurance plans to clients who want to insure they are covered in the event of an emergency.
+Plans include trip cancellation, medical expenses, loss or delays, and 24/7 assistance and most importantly, air evacuations.
 However, travel insurance is not all-inclusive so it is prudent to consider using a reputable travel agent and read the fine print to book your travel reservations, especially when traveling outside the country.
-A good website that I found that that was helpful to travelers to better understand travel insurance, company reviews, etc. is Travel Insurance Review http://www.travelinsurancereview.net/tips-and-advice/understanding-travel-insurance/what-is-not-covered/.
+A good resource for travelers who would like to gain a better understanding of travel insurance and its benefits can be found at: Travel Insurance Review

-Here are some things a person might ask in regards to travel insurance:
+Here are some questions a person might ask when considering purchasing travel insurance:

 - What type and how much coverage am I getting?

 - What exactly does the plan cover?
-What does it not cover?
+What is excluded?